matthaliski/matthaliski.github.io/_posts/2016-05-03-developer-folder.md

 categories: Apple
 ---

-I've had a directory on under my user folder called *Development* for ages.
+I've had a directory under my user folder called *Development* for ages.
 Probably since I started coding.
 Somehow, for the very first time, I saw someone using a *Developer* folder and, damnit, they got a pretty icon on their folder.